Can Trump fix the national debt? Republican senators, many investors and even Elon Musk have doubts

 Council chair Stephen Miran told reporters that when the growth being forecast by the White House is coupled with expected revenues from tariffs, the expected budget deficits will fall.
 The tax cuts will increase the supply of money for investment, the supply of workers and the supply of domestically produced goods — all of which, by Miran’s logic, would cause faster growth without creating new inflationary pressures.

-“I do want to assure everyone that the deficit is a very significant concern for this administration,” Miran told reporters recently.
+“I do want to assure everyone that the deficit is a very significant concern for this administration,” Miran said.

 White House budget director Russell Vought told reporters the idea that the bill is “in any way harmful to debt and deficits is fundamentally untrue.”